jsmolka/blog/content/posts/horizons/index.md

 > Then I saw you from a distance, you were worlds away<br>
 > Oh, but you had me from the vision, I never looked away again<br>

-The lyrics describe a lonely person falling in love.
+The lyrics describe the narrator almost giving up on finding a partner, but falling in love right before that.

 > I still fall for you like suns do for skies<br>
 > Cerulean pouring in from your eyes<br>